Get Started with Git on Oracle Linux

 Introduction

-Git is a free and open-source Distributed Version Control System (DVCS) which is available for MacOS, MS Windows and Linux/Unix platforms.
-This lab only covers using Git on Oracle Linux, but the steps covered in this lab work for any platform.
+Git is a free and open-source Distributed Version Control System (DVCS) available for MacOS, MS Windows, and Linux/Unix platforms.
+This tutorial covers using Git on Oracle Linux, but the steps covered in this tutorial work for any platform.

 How does Git work?
 Git does not need a centrally located Git server to be fully functional.
 Instead, a simple project consists of a local folder on your computer containing files.
 Git then tracks any changes made to the directories and files contained within the project over time.
 It achieves this by storing the history and details of branches and commits locally without requiring a network connection.

-Git is very powerful with a large feature set that assists development teams in tracking those changes.
-Git is most efficient when used at the command line - this may appear to be a barrier for some users.
-The command line can appear confusing at times, hopefully, this lab helps by providing an introduction showing how to install, configure and then start using Git on Oracle Linux.
+Git is very powerful, with an extensive feature set that assists development teams in tracking changes.
+It is most efficient when used at the command line, which may appear to be a barrier for some users.
+The command line can appear confusing at times.
+Hopefully, this tutorial will help by providing an introduction showing how to install and configure Git and then start using it on Oracle Linux.

-Note: This lab shows how to install and use Git locally.
+Note: This tutorial shows how to install and use Git locally.
 It does not cover using a remote repository, such as GitHub.

 Objectives